Death Toll In Thailand Flooding Jumps To 25: Disaster Agency - UrduPoint

 -

-IMCTC launches program to combat terrorism in Sahel countries with Saudi support1 hour ago
+IMCTC launches program to combat terrorism in Sahel countries with Saudi support2 hours ago

 -